solana-foundation/developer-content/docs/core/cpi/how-to-cpi-with-signer.md

 ---
-title: "CPI with PDA Signer"
+title: "How to use Cross Program Invocation with a Signer"
 ---

 This example demonstrates how to transfer SOL using a Cross-Program Invocation (CPI) where the sender is a PDA that the program must sign for.

+A typical use case for this scenario is a program that manages token accounts on behalf of users.
+For instance, consider a scenario where a DeFi protocol pools user funds into a single account.
+The protocol needs to include security checks to automatically handle withdrawal requests.
+In such cases, the control over these pooled funds is not with a single user but rather with the program itself.
+This requires the use of PDAs as the owner of the protocol's token accounts to programmatically sign for withdrawals.

 Included below are two different, but functionally equivalent implementations that you may come across when reading Solana programs.
 Here is the final reference program on
 [Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi-pda).

 ## Starter Code